+The requirements for a degree in English are as follows.

 I. University Requirements Hours

-English Composition (EH 101 and EH 102)
+English Composition (EH 101 and EH 102) 10

-World History (HY 101 and HY 102) 10
+World History (HY 101 and HY 102)

 Natural Sciences (includes 5 hours

-in a lab science) 10
+in a lab science)

-Mathematics 5
+Mathematics

-35
+Total

 II.
 Departmental Liberal Education Requirements

-Communication (COM 202) 5
+Communication (COM 101) 5

 Fine Arts (art history or music history) 5

-A Foreign Language
+One Foreign Language

 History (must include one English or

 European history course) 10

-Natural Science or Mathematics 5
+Natural Science or Mathematics

 Philosophy

 Social Studies I (SY 201 or ANT 211)

 Social Studies II (PO, PG, or EC)

 Arts Elective (communication, philosophy,

 or a Fine Arts history or appreciation course) 5

-Total 47.000
+Total

 III.
 English Major Requirements

 EH 253 and EH 254 10

-EH 257 and EH 258
+EH 257 and EH 258 10

+ЕН 260 5

-IN 260 or EH 328
+EH 328 5

-EH 405, EH 406, or EH 407
+EH 405, EH 406, or EH 407 5

-EH 408
+EH 408 5

-English Electives 1
+English Electives 1 25

-65
+Total

-1 The EH electives must include (1) one course in American -
+1 The EH electives must include (1) one course in American a

-1The EH electives must include (1) one course in American and three courses in British or world literature; (2) one course in each of the four following literary periods: Medieval-Renaissance; 17th-18th centuries; 19th century; 20th century; (3) a course in each of the three major genres: poetry, drama, prose fiction.
+1The EH electives must include (1) one course in American and three courses in British or European literature; (2) one course in each of the four following literary periods: Medieval-Renaissance, 17th-18th centuries, 19th century, 20th century; (3) a course in each of these three major genres: poetry, drama, prose fiction.
 A single course may fulfill several requirements simultaneously.
 Students may take one foreign literature in translation course (see IN course listings) as part of their English electives.

 IV.
-Minor (NOTE: English majors wishing to minor in a foreign language may fulfill their minor requirement with three 5-hour courses at the second year level of foreign language study and the appropriate literature in translation course.)
-V. Free Electives 20
+Minor 20 (NOTE: English majors wishing to minor in a foreign language may fulfill their minor requirement with three 5-hour courses at the second-year level of foreign language study and an appropriate literature in translation course.)